 - Must provide contact information for three professional references (in the application) who will be contacted by Graduate Studies with a link to the recommendation form.

-- Must have completed: A master's or other graduate degree in psychology, education or a closely related field or its equivalent.
+- Must have a master's or other graduate degree in psychology, education or a closely related field or its equivalent.

 - It is expected that a student complete all of the requirements for admission to the Graduate School and the Department of Psychology before registering for classes.